NLeSC/root-conda-recipes/installing_rootnumpy_and_rootpy_via_conda.md

 Proceed ([y]/n)?

 ```
-If you rather want to have another ROOT version picked up as a dependency, use that versions specifically:
+If you rather want to have another ROOT version picked up as a dependency, specify that version explicitly:

 ```
 $ conda install root-numpy root=5